 Local Food and Drink

-On the West Coast, walking food tours through the renowned restaurants of San Diego, the historic Gaslamp District and stops at the Hotel del Coronado are sure to please.
+On the West Coast, walking food tours through the renowned restaurants of San Diego, the historic Gaslamp District, and a stop at the Hotel del Coronado is sure to please.
 Capturing the local appeal and culture through food and beverage is a tangible and memorable experience.

 If you’d rather visit a single table to sample the neighborhood fare and get to know the locals, a meal sharing experience might be more up your alley.
-Mealsharing.com pairs meal seekers and hosts for home cooked meals around the globe.
+Traveling Spoon pairs meal seekers and hosts for home-cooked meals around the globe.

 Local markets do a great job of maximizing community appeal.
 The Bi-Rite market in San Francisco believes in creating community through food.
-Listed on Forbes Best Small Companies 2016, Bi-rite “sets the standard” with products sourced from local farmers, fishermen, ranchers and artisans.
+Listed on Forbes Best Small Companies, Bi-rite “sets the standard” with products sourced from local farmers, fishermen, ranchers, and artisans.
 Along with its sustainable practices, Bi-rite runs a nonprofit partnership that offers free and subsidized nutrition and cooking classes.

 Whether it’s the pride residents feel or the desire visitors have to discover how other communities live – people love local.